state-of-the-art/BlendNet/README.md

 ### Agent

-Main workhorse of the system - receiving tasks, dependencies, configs and starting working on it.
+The main workhorse of the system - receiving tasks, dependencies, configs and start working on it.
 Reports status and previews back - so Manager (and user) could watch on progress.